opensafely/documentation/docs/pipelines.md

 cohortextractor run dummy run_model expectations
 ```
 As this action depends on the `generate_cohorts` action, it will cause `generate_cohorts` to be run first, followed by `run_model`.
-It will create the two files.
+It will create the two files as specified in the `analysis/model.do` script.

+To force the dependencies to be run you can use for example `cohortextractor run run_model --force-run --force-dependencies`.
+This will ensure that both the `run_model` and `generate_cohorts` actions are run, even if `input.csv` already exists.

 To run all actions, you can use a special `run_all` action which is created for you (no need to define it in your `project.yaml`):
 ```sh
 cohortextractor run dummy run_all expectations
 ```

-You will also find a new folder, `metadata/`, which contains logging information about your run.
+Each time an action is run, logging information about your run will be put into the  `metadata/` folder.
 If any of your actions fail, you may find clues here as to why.

-Each action is run in its own isolated environment in a temporary working directory.
-This means that all the necessary libraries and data must be imported within the script for each action &mdash; For R users, this essentially means that the R session is restarted for each action.

 <details>
   <summary>Click here for information on the exact steps that occur when each job is run locally</summary>

-  1. Create a new, empty temporary directory for the job
+  1. A new, empty temporary directory for the job is created
-  2. Copy in any files in the local repo that _do not_ match the output patterns in the `project.yaml`
+  2. Any files in the local repo that _do not_ match the output patterns in the `project.yaml` are copied into the temporary folder
-  3. Go through each of the job's dependencies and copy in any output files from these jobs
+  3. Any output files from the job's dependencies are copied into the temporary folder
-  4. Run the job
+  4. The job is run
-  5. Find all the files matching the specified output patterns
-  6. Copy these files into the local repo
+  5. All the files matching the specified output patterns are copied into the local repo
-  7. Save the log files for the job into the `metadata/` directory
+  6. The log files for the job are saved into the `metadata/` directory
-  8. Delete the temporary directory
+  7. The temporary directory is deleted
 </details>

-### Dependencies

-If one or more dependencies of an action have not been run (i.e., their outputs do not exist) then these dependency actions will be run first.
-If a dependency has changed but has not been run (so the outputs are not up-to-date with the changes), then the dependent actions will be run on the old outputs.
-To force the dependencies to be run, use the `--force-run-dependencies` option.

-For example `cohortextractor run run_model --force-dependencies` will ensure that both the `run_model` and `generate_cohorts` actions are run, even if `input.csv` already exists.

 ## Running your code with GitHub actions